fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/@kojodaprogrammer/full-account-takeover-ato-a-tale-of-two-bugs-d1b3765ff1de">-Full Account takeover (ATO) — a tale of two bugs</a>

 <a href="https://www.gosecure.net/blog/2021/10/19/a-scientific-notation-bug-in-mysql-left-aws-waf-clients-vulnerable-to-sql-injection/">-A Scientific Notation Bug in MySQL left AWS WAF Clients Vulnerable to SQL Injection</a>

+<a href="https://notifybugme.medium.com/chaining-an-blind-ssrf-bug-to-get-an-rce-92c09de3c0ba">-Chaining an Blind SSRF bug to Get an RCE</a>

+<a href="https://jmrcsnchz.medium.com/how-i-escalated-a-time-based-sql-injection-to-rce-bbf0d68cb398">-How I Escalated a Time-Based SQL Injection to RCE</a>